Ship registration: History

 Ship registration has been done since business on the seas has been important.
-Originally meant to control ships carrying cargo in European seaborne countries, it was used to make sure ships were being built in the local country, with crews predominantly of the local country.
+Originally meant to control ships carrying cargo in European seafaring countries, it was used to make sure ships were being built in the local country, with crews predominantly of the local country.
 Since then, ship registration has been used to document ships for ownership.
 Documentation provides definite evidence of nationality for international purposes and provides financing opportunities with the availability of preferred mortgages on documented vessels.

 Requirements for registration

 Vessels that operate internationally or cross international borders are required to be registered.
 Some jurisdictions also require vessels that only operate in territorial waters to register on their national register, and some forbid foreign-flagged vessels from trading between ports within the country (a practice known as cabotage).
 The country of registration is a ship's flag state and determines its nationality as well as which country's laws govern its operation and the behavior of its crew.
+A country will specify legal requirements for registration of a ship in its domestic laws, for example, in the UK, the Merchant Shipping Act 1995 details British law on entitlement for ship registration, including qualifications, pre-conditions and the machinery for registration.

 Each registry has its own rules as to the types of vessels that it will accept for registration.
 The Liberian Registry, for example, registers seagoing vessels of more than 500 net tons that conduct foreign trade.
 Vessels over the age of 20 require a waiver as well as the vessel's classification society being willing to issue statutory certificates to the vessel.
 Vessels 15 years or older must have a Status Report of the vessel's Special Survey to be reviewed by Marine Safety.
 Registries charge a registration fee.